openstack-archive/broadview-lib/README.md

 be used to configure BroadView.
 The other is an API that parses content sent by BroadView agents and presents it as Python objects.

 broadview-lib is, like BroadView itself, designed to be extensible.
-In this release, the BroadView BST component is supported.
+Currently the BroadView BST and PacketTrace components are supported.
 Future releases will add support for additional BroadView components as they become available.

 # Tools

+broadview-lib includes command line tools that make use of broadview-lib to to issue supported commands for querying and configuring BroadView.
+Each command line tool is paired to a specific component of BroadView (BST, PacketTrace, etc).

+Each of these commands supports a "help" argument that will print usage information.
+For commands that retrieve a JSON response from the agent, the JSON response will be written to stdout.

+The file examples.sh in the tools directory contains example invocations of the supported commands.

+Each of the commands provides example usage of broadview-lib APIs and thus can be used as inspiration for your own broadview-lib applications.

+### bv-bstctl.py

-broadview-lib includes bv-bstctl.py, which is a command line application that can be used to configure BroadView BST.
-It also provides an example usage of both the configuration and BST parsing APIs in broadview-lib.
-For usage information, please type:
+A command line application that can be used to configure BroadView BST.

-python bv-bstcfg.py help

-bv-bstctl.py writes its output to stdout in JSON format.
+### bv-ptctl.py

-The file examples.sh in the tools directory contains usage example for the bv-bstcfg application and can be used to exercise bv-bsctl.
+A command line application that can be used to configure BroadView PacketTrace.

+### bv-ctl.py

+A command line application that can be used to issue general BroadView commands for querying the supported features of BroadView, etc.

 # Classes

 The following describes the major classes in the library.

+## General

+The broadview.py file in config contains general configuration classes for BroadView.

+The following briefly summarizes these classes.
+For example usage, see the unit test code in broadview.py, or the bv-ctl.py application.

+### GetSwitchProperties

+This command is used to retrieve the switch properties.

+### GetSystemFeature

+This command is used to retrieve the current configuration of the System module on the Agent.

 ## BST Configuration and Data Gathering